Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: From BM model to Truncated Atomic Plane Wave Method

 where $d_0=3.43$ \r{A} is average interlayer distance for TBG, $d_1 =0.278$ \r{A} is obtained from looking at the difference of the interlayer distance between AA--stacking bilayer and AB--stacking bilayer. $\bG_3 = - (\bG_1+\bG_2)$ is the third smallest moir\'e reciprocal lattice vector. $\bm{\tau}$ is the atomic position of the carbon atom in the moir\'e unit cell.

-The local geometry of rigid TBG can be classified into three different regions: AA-stacking area, AB/BA-stacking area and saddle point (SP) area.
-As pointed out in DFT study \cite{gargiulo2017structural}, AB/BA-stacking area and SP area are more energetically favorable compared with AA-stacking area.
-It is also evidenced in STM experiments \cite{Choi2019}, when the twist angle is small, TBG undergoes a self organized lattice reconstruction to shrink AA-stacking area and expand AB-stacking area which forms a triangular lattice in the moir\'e scale.
+Moreover, the local geometry of rigid TBG can be classified into three different regions: AA-stacking area, AB/BA-stacking area and saddle point (SP) area.
+As pointed out in DFT study \cite{gargiulo2017structural}, AB/BA-stacking area and SP area are more energetically favorable compared with AA-stacking area, but the in-plane strain field can also compete with such kind of interlayer energy minimization.
+It is also evidenced in STM experiments \cite{Choi2019}, when the twist angle is small, TBG undergoes a self-organized lattice reconstruction to shrink AA-stacking area and expand AB-stacking area which forms a triangular lattice in the moir\'e scale.
 These microscopic in-plane distortions can be well captured in TAPW by reconstructing the Bloch function \cite{koshino2020effective}:

 $\bm{u}$ is an abstract displacement vector field which slowly varies in the atomic scale with a moir\'e periodicity.
 We can still follow the proposed procedure to perform calculation and take valley as a good quantum number when the twist angle is small.
 The Hamiltonian can be solved in an elegant way by just resetting hopping matrix $\mathbf{T}_2$ with the relaxed coordinates of the carbon atoms.
 The full atomic relaxation can be performed using classical molecular dynamics with the rigid structure as a start point.
+The electronic band structures of relaxed MATBG computed using TAPW method are summarized in Appx.\ref{app:more_tb}.